-The post The Heart of the Matter: Disparities in Cardiac Health for Women appeared first on SWHR.
+The post The Importance of Engaging and Supporting Women in STEM appeared first on SWHR.

-The post Are NIH Policies Unintentionally Impeding Women’s Health Research? appeared first on SWHR.
+The post How Options for Disease Screening and Diagnosis Can Affect Women’s Health appeared first on SWHR.

 SWHR brought together researchers and clinicians for a roundtable meeting to identify unmet needs and knowledge gaps for women with osteoarthritis.